 where $\widetilde{H} = i \sigma_2 H^*$ is the conjugate of the Higgs doublet and $L$ is the lepton doublet.
 After electroweak symmetry breaking,

 where $M_\nu$ is the mass matrix for the light, mostly-active neutrinos.
-In its simplest realization, the seesaw mechanism explains the smallness of the neutrino masses by means of a hierarchy of scales between Dirac and Majorana masses.
+In its simplest realization, the seesaw mechanism explains the smallness of the neutrino masses using a hierarchy of scales between Dirac and Majorana masses.
 Mixing between the heavy neutrinos and the active SM neutrinos, $|U_{\alpha i}|$, is typically of order $\mathcal{O}(M_D/M)$.

 Other variations of the Type-I seesaw mechanism exist, including low-scale models where the lightness of neutrino masses is explained instead by the approximate conservation of lepton number.
-Seesaw models with pairs of heavy neutral leptons, $N$ and $S$, with opposite lepton number are often called extended seesaws.
+Seesaw models with pairs of heavy neutral leptons, $N$ and $S$, with opposite lepton number, are often called extended seesaws.
 One of which, the inverse seesaw, has these particles form pseudo-Dirac pairs with a small mass splitting given by $\mu$, a lepton-number-violating parameter.
 Light neutrino masses, in this case, are proportional to $\mu$, which in the limit $\mu \to 0$, parametrically recovers lepton number conservation and massless neutrinos.

 In extended seesaws, it is also possible that some number of the sterile neutrinos remain relatively light~\cite{Zhang:2011vh}.
 This may be due to cancellations, new symmetries, or because the number of fields exceeds the number of large scales in the theory.
 In such cases, heavy neutrinos can ``seesaw" not only the light, mostly-active neutrinos but also some of the sterile neutrinos, rendering them light as well.
 These models predict the existence of light sterile neutrinos that mix with active neutrinos with large mixing angles.
-Finally, we note that while the seesaw mechanism provides an elegant solution to the smallness of neutrino masses, we cannot rule out the possibility that lepton number is indeed conserved, and that neutrinos are Dirac.
-A fourth neutrino, in this case, would not necessarily be related to the origin of neutrino masses, but could exist based on a new pair of left and right-handed singlet fermions.
+Finally, we note that while the seesaw mechanism provides an elegant solution to the smallness of neutrino masses, we cannot rule out the possibility that lepton number is indeed conserved and that neutrinos are Dirac.
+A fourth neutrino, in this case, would not necessarily be related to the origin of neutrino masses but could exist based on a new pair of left and right-handed singlet fermions.